yslati/whatsapp-everyone-tagger/README.md

 A: Currently, the extension tags all group members.
 Individual member selection is a planned feature for future updates.

 **Q: Is this safe to use?**
 A: Yes, the extension is completely local and doesn't send any data externally.
 It only simulates typing in the WhatsApp Web interface.
+Version 2.1.0 adds additional safety features to prevent accidental cross-chat tagging.

 **Q: Does it work in my language?**
 A: Yes!
 Version 1.4.0+ supports all languages automatically.
 Whether your WhatsApp is in English, Arabic, French, Spanish, or any other language, the extension will work perfectly.